 What are some things to consider about tags?

-SOAP – Tag SOAP – Size, Orientation, Angle, Placement is important for every application.
-For more information on SOAP, read 6 Factors That Affect Read Range.
+SOAP – Size, Orientation, Angle, Placement of RFID tags is important for every application.
+For more information on tag SOAP, read 6 Factors That Affect Read Range.

-Data – The less data a tag transmits, generally, the quicker it will read the tag’s information, and even a millisecond reduction in communication time could help these applications perform better.
+Data – The less data a tag transmits, generally, the quicker the reader will receive the tag’s information.
+Even a millisecond reduction in communication time could help these applications perform better.

 Key Takeaway: Stick with using the tag’s 96 bit EPC number and avoid accessing the User Memory data.